 Most of us have seen the typical Gothic masterpieces on vacation.
 The glory of the tall ceilings, detailed artwork, and colorful windows have awed people for centuries.

-It is not just us, the cold genre of the Gothic style has caught the attention of many prominent authors and directors.
-The best examples are “The Hunchback of Notre-Dame” by Victor Hugo or “Bram Stoker’s Dracula” by Francis Ford Coppola.
+It is not just us – the cold genre of the Gothic style has caught the attention of many prominent authors and directors.
+The best examples are the novel “The Hunchback of Notre-Dame” by Victor Hugo or the movie “Bram Stoker’s Dracula” by Francis Ford Coppola.

 The truth is, the Gothic style appeared to bring luminosity and glow in the obscure era of medieval times.
 But what is the throwback to the word “Gothic”?